hamid1103/Notich/Readme.md

 ## Requirements
 For the back-end, you need to have mongodb database.
 You can run one locally or one in mongo's cloud.
 You will need to change the `CMDBPW` variable in the env and change the db url in `/Server/db.js`

+You also need a key for the news api https://newsapi.org
 ## .ENV File
 The .env file needs to be in the `/Server` folder.
 > OPENAI_API_TYPE=